ShenyanCao/Mine-VocabTalk/README.md

 - When young kids open the app, they will log into their account or ask their parents to help them log in.
 Then they would directly be able to access the dashboard and can choose to learn from a category.
 Then they would see a picture and hear the app asking them to record the pronunciation of the word that corresponds with the picture.
 With correct answer, they would see the next picture.

-### 2.9.
-Technical Architecture Design
+### Initial Technical Architecture Design
-The architecture diagram is shown as below:
+The initial architecture design diagram is shown as below:
 ![This is an image](/images/Architecture.png)

 The overall design will base on MVC architecture.